-The Gurbani reminds us that owing to our own ignorance of our True Nature (Jot Saroop), we identify ourselves wrongly with the body-mind-intellect apparatus, separate from Rabb, and see the world outside, as a result its suffering becomes apparent to us.
+The Gurbani reminds us that owing to our own ignorance of our Original as Jot Saroop, we identify ourselves wrongly with the body-mind-intellect apparatus, separate from Rabb, and see the world outside, as a result its suffering becomes apparent to us.

 But our Jot Saroop, the Original state of our True Being, is not clearly seen all the times.
-It is not clearly seen when we let the wall of our false ego-sense (Haumai) stand in the way.
+It is not clearly seen when we let the wall of our false ego-sense (negative impact of Haumai) stand in the way.
 The Gurbani reveals to us that when we overcome false ego-sense, we become one with our Jot-Saroop again.

 - ਕਬੀਰ ਪਰਦੇਸੀ ਕੈ ਘਾਘਰੈ ਚਹੁ ਦਿਸਿ ਲਾਗੀ ਆਗਿ ॥: O Kabeer!
 The kilt (of sense-organs) of this alien (i.e., mind-‘ਮਨੁ ਪਰਦੇਸੀ’) has caught fire on all four sides (i.e., fire of Bikaar – lust, anger, greed, etc.). (sggs 1366).